The employment contract

 If you issue a written contract, it should reflect those terms and conditions that are currently in place on the date of issue, unless you have agreed on changes.
 If you have agreed to changes, you should include a term in the written contract stating that it replaces all previous discussions/correspondence in relation to terms of employment.

-If you do not have any kind of written contract of employment with an employee, you must - at the very least - issue them with a written statement.
+If you do not have any kind of written contract of employment with an employee, you must - at the very least - issue them with a written statement of employment.

 If you have some kind of written contract of employment with an employee, you do not need to issue a written statement as well - provided that the contract contains all the items required in a written statement.

-Read more on the written statement and putting together an employee's written statement.
+Read more on putting together an employee's written statement of employment.